 New Permission Role

-Following the configuration, access the Permission Role List menu by searching for "Permission Role List".
+The second step is about creating a new permission role with the required permissions.
+Access the Permission Role List menu by searching for "Permission Role List".

 Click "Create New".
 This will take us into the "Permission Role Detail", where you can provide a role name and description.

-Click on the button "Permission" in section 2 for Permission settings, and select at least the options shown here:
+Here is an example on how to add permissions: Click on the button "Permission" in section 2 for Permission settings, and select the options shown here:

-Grant this role to a group in section 3 and click "Add".
-Select the permission group by clicking "Select..."
+The last step is to grant this role to the group we previously created containing the technical user.
+Go in section 3 and click "Add".
+Select the permission group by clicking "Select..."￼

 Save the changes.
 The final configuration should look like this: